What is the Harrison Festival Society?

 The Harrison Festival Society believes:

-- good quality live performing arts are an extremely important part of a healthy community and that within their local area people should be able to explore the human community through the presentation of a full spectrum of artistic expression.
+We believe that good quality live performing arts are an extremely important part of a healthy community.
+We also believe that within their local area, people should be able to explore the human community through the presentation of a full spectrum of artistic expression.

-The Society's commitment to it's audience is to bring the best Canada and the world has to offer, while remaining accessible and inclusive.
+The Society is thoroughly committed to its audience and we strive to bring the best that Canada, and the world has to offer, while remaining accessible and inclusive for all.

 The Harrison Festival Society is a non-profit organization incorporated in 1988 under the BC Society Act.
 The Society is governed by a board of directors, employs a staff of three and has an office open twelve months a year in Harrison Hot Springs.

 The Harrison Festival Society has developed a Best Practices Guide for arts organizations working with diverse communities.
-The Guide is available for downloading here
+The Guide is available for download.